giovannisolarino/Methods-Validation-App-Web/README.md

 ## Demo Version
 MVA has not been released yet, but we can provide you with a demo version if you’re interested.
 [Contact us!](mailto:giovanni.solarino@unito.it)
-## How To Use

-To run this application, download the **MVA_setup.exe** file and install it with administrator privileges.
-Ensure that you always run the application as an administrator for proper functionality.

-## Download

-Coming soon

 ## Credits